pavoldanis/este/Readme.md

   - settings and snippets for Sublime Text
   - `node run app` script

-Este.js is full-fledged development stack for building robust web apps.
+Este.js is full-fledged development stack for building robust web apps, streamlined for the developer user experience.
 It contains well-documented, thoroughly tested JavaScript framework, written in statically-typed CoffeeScript.
 This allows you to write powerful and efficient code for browsers and mobile devices.

-Ready for mobile first and an offline capable MVC web applications, streamlined for the developer user experience.
-Of course, Este.js works well for any type of JavaScript application.

 Tested on and compatible for OSX, Linux, and Windows.